Zhgong/gammu-smsd/Readme.md

 --name gammu-smsd gammu-smsd:latest
 ```

 ### Running with binding log data
 The following command will run docker and bind:

+Create following folder or file, which will be bind to container
 - gammu-data:
     - inbox
     - outbox